simonhj/syntax-text-ctrl/README.md

 # SyntaxTextCtrl

-A custom wxWidgets text control with syntax highlighting and auto-completion capabilities.
+A custom wxWidgets single text control with syntax highlighting and auto-completion capabilities.

+wxWidget does not support syntax highlighting and completion in single text control, hence the reason for this to exsist.

 ## Features

 - **Syntax Highlighting**: Customizable regex-based syntax highlighting
-- **Auto-completion**: Intelligent code completion with customizable suggestions
+- **Auto-completion**: Code completion based on a callback
 - **Standard Text Editing**: Full support for undo/redo, copy/paste, selection, etc.

-- **Font Control**: Dynamic font size and family changes
-- **wxWidgets Integration**: Built on top of wxWidgets for cross-platform compatibility
+Note that this component is written using wxWidgets only, it is not backed by any native component and hence integrates poorly with any native features such as spell check and accessibility

 ## Building